b12f/Learn-Snake/README.md

     int width
     int height
     array grid
-        (Array of Arrays, with each parent array representing a row and containing another array of column fields) array snake
+        Array of Arrays, with each parent array representing a row and containing another array of column fields.
+	Fields will be either 0, 1 or 2, representing nothing, a piece of your snake and a piece of fruit respectively. array snake
-        (Array of objects: {x: xPosition, y: yPosition}.
-The earliest entry is the tail, the last the head.)
+        Array of objects: {x: xPosition, y: yPosition}.
+The earliest entry is the tail, the last the head.

 Changes made to this object will not result in changes to the game.